The Best Olive Oil in the UK - Expert Buyer's Guide

 Best Spanish olive oils

-The extra virgin olive oil is made with the Spanish Arbequina and Picual olives, and has a slightly sweet flavour with no bitter after taste.
+The extra virgin olive oil is made with the Spanish Arbequina olives, and has a slightly sweet flavour with no bitter after taste.
+Arbequina olives are known for their riper and almondy taste.

 From the sun-drenched hills of Andalucia comes Núñez de Prado.
 It's a blend of three famous Spanish olive varieties: Hojiblanca, Picual and Picudo.

-What makes this olive oil extra special is that it's 'the Flower of the Oil', or Flor de Aceite – the absolute highest grade of olive oil, obtained even before the coveted first cold press.
+What makes this unfiltered olive oil special is that it's 'the Flower of the Oil', or Flor de Aceite – the absolute highest grade of olive oil from Nunez de Prado, obtained even before the coveted first cold press.

 This olive oil is fruity and citrussy, yet somehow spicy at the same time.
 It has a peppery finish that balances the initial sweetness.